-Women’s Version: Thorlos Unisex Ultra Light Hiking Crew
+Women’s Model: Thorlos Unisex Ultra Light Hiking Crew

 These uni-sex hiking socks are a crew cut, full length sock.
 They’re work just fine with any full-size hiking boot or hunting boot.
 They’re quite heavily padded though so you’ll want to reserve them for winter time.

 In fact, they may be too padded for vigorous hiking.
 I would keep these in reserve for those times when the cold settles into the bone and activity levels may be low around camp.